 CAN A DOMESTIC VIOLENCE CONVICTION AFFECT YOUR IMMIGRATION STATUS?
 YES, SAYS SAN DIEGO LAWYERS

 The consequences of a criminal conviction can be very serious.
-However, if you have a fragile immigration status, or if you are not a US citizen, the consequences could be even worse.
+However, if you have fragile immigration status, or if you are not a US citizen, the consequences could be even worse.
 Certain types of convictions can jeopardize your immigration status.
 Non-US citizens who are facing charges of domestic violence need to get in touch with an attorney immediately.
 If you are not an American citizen, and are facing accusations of domestic violence, or are arrested on these charges, you may face immediate deportation from the US.
 A domestic violence arrest can significantly impact your immigration case.

 A non-US citizen could be deported if he or she is convicted of domestic violence.
 That’s not all.
 Even if you have violated certain provisions of a domestic violence protective order, you could be deported.
 If you are facing domestic violence charges, speak to a criminal defense attorney.

 Deportation in these cases may be effective on the date of the conviction of the offense.
-If the deportation is linked to the violation of provisions of a protective order, then the deportation may be effective based on the finding of violation of the protective order.
+If the deportation is linked to the violation of provisions of a protective order, then the deportation may be effective based on the finding of a violation of the protective order.
 Needless to say, this automatically complicates your case, and you will need not just legal help for your defense, but will also require immigration advice.

 HOW CAN AN EXPERIENCED LAW FIRM HELP YOU FIGHT DOMESTIC VIOLENCE CHARGES?